PedroCPaez/finalCapstone/README.md

-Task Management System
+# Task Management System

 This task management system is a Python program designed to help users manage tasks and generate reports based on task data and user statistics.

-Features:
+## Features:

-User Authentication: Users can log in with their username and password.
+- **User Authentication: Users can log in with their username and password.
-Task Management: Users can add tasks, view all tasks, and view their own tasks.
+- **Task Management: Users can add tasks, view all tasks, and view their own tasks.
-Task Editing: Users can edit specific details of their tasks, such as username, due date, and completion status, as long as the task has not been completed or has passed the due date.
+- **Task Editing: Users can edit specific details of their tasks, such as username, due date, and completion status, as long as the task has not been completed or has passed the due date.
-Reports Generation: Admin users can generate reports based on task data and user statistics.
+- **Reports Generation: Admin users can generate reports based on task data and user statistics.
-Statistics Display: Admin users can view task overview and user statistics.
+- **Statistics Display: Admin users can view task overview and user statistics.

+## Installation:
-Installation: -Clone the repository to your local machine:

-  git clone https://github.com/PedroCPaez/finalCapstone)
+-Clone the repository to your local machine: git clone https://github.com/PedroCPaez/finalCapstone)

--Navigate to the project directory and run the main code:

-  cd finalCapstone

--Install the required dependencies:
+-Install the required dependencies: pip install -r requirements.txt

-  In this case, no extra installations are needed, it can be as simple as copying the code to your IDE such as VS Code.
     We are only importing:
     import os
     from datetime import datetime, date
     from tabulate import tabulate

+-Navigate to the project directory and run the main code: cd finalCapstone

+## Usage:
-Usage: -Run the program: python main.py
+-Run the program: python main.py

 -Follow the prompts to log in, add tasks, edit tasks, generate reports, or view statistics.